-Looking to build your own Do-It-Yourself walk-in cooler?
-This step-by-step guide for building a walk-in cooler with NO floor is going to show you how to do just that.
+Looking to build your own Do-It-Yourself walk in cooler?
+This guide for building a walk in cooler with NO floor is going to show you how to do just that.

 Before you grab your hex wrench and get started, it's important you learn how to locate your assembly drawing, handle your panels correctly, and prepare your site.

 Sounds like a lot?
 Don't worry.
-The step-by-step instructions laid out below will help you build your walk-in cooler in no time.
+The video and step-by-step instructions below will show you how to build a walk in cooler in no time.

 One important disclaimer before we dive in...

-All electrical and refrigeration work should be completed by a licensed and insured electrician and refrigeration contractor.
+All electrical and refrigeration work should be completed by a licensed and insured electrician and commercial refrigeration mechanic.

 Alright, let's get started.

-The process of building a DIY walk-in cooler with no floor is broken down into three parts:
+The process of assembling a walk in cooler with no floor is broken down into 4 parts: